bonfire-networks/jungle/README.md

 1. Install racket through your regular package management
 2. Clone this repository to a relatively permanent home (pulling git will update it!)
-3. Run `raco pkg install` in this directory
+3. Run `raco pkg install --auto` in this directory

 To set your shell up to use it, there are two options.
 You only need to do one.